OsmoSystems/eslint-config-osmo/README.md

 ```

 ## 4. Add lint script
-Finally, add a `lint` script to your `package.json` that runs eslint:
+Finally, add a `lint` script to your `package.json` that runs eslint.
+Once the entire package has been linted, add a `pretest` script that runs lint when testing, thereby enforces linting at test/build time.

 ```
 {
   "scripts": {
     "lint": "eslint --ext=.js,.jsx .",
-  }
+    "pretest": "npm run lint",  // Only add this once the entire package has been linted }
 }
 ```